One Week Lighting Workshop With Stanley

 Flash Over Exposing

-First be sure to turn the flash as far down as possible.
-Using the SU-800 it will go to -3 Stops.
+First, be sure to turn the flash as far down as possible.
+Using the SU-800, it will go to -3 Stops.

-Flash is too bright or dark
+Flash is too bright or dark.

-Remember the control for this is the SU-800 or the master setting in the pop up flash on the models having this control.
+Remember, the control for this is the SU-800 or the master setting in the pop-up flash on the models having this control.

 Improve your Flash photos by not lighting everything

-When this is where you started?
+When did you start here?
 [Figure 2] Nikon D3, 85mm, f/1.4, ISO 200, 1/500 on Matrix metering.

 Maybe you want the light on even less of the face like this.
 [Figure 3]

-Camera setting at 0 and the flash is set to -3.
-Also the Flash is zoomed to 200 so I am just lighting her face and not the outfit.
+The Camera is set at 0 Flash, which is set to flash.
+The flash also zoomed to 200, so I am just lighting her face, not the outfit.
 [Nikon D3, 85mm, f/1.4, ISO 200, 1/1000]

 Camera -1, Flash 0 [Nikon D3, 85mm, f/1.4, ISO 200, 1/2000]